karpach/vs-launcher/README.md

 # Visual Studio Launcher tool

-vs-launcher repositroy compiles into vsl.exe.
+vs-launcher repositroy compiles into vs-launcher.exe.

 That executable expect a custom protocol url passed as an argument.
 The custom protocol url should be in the following format: